VictoriaMiner/Python/README.md

 # DA6813---Final-Project
 Documentation for the final project.
-Ready_to_model.Rmd contains all the project code Enjoy! datasets are in google drive
+Cleaning_Project (1).rmd contains cleaning then Ready_to_model.Rmd contains all the modeling code Enjoy! datasets are in google drive